dcnieho/GlassesViewer/manual.md

 ![](screenshots/026.png)

 A dialogue then asks to select a directory of SD card.
-Select `<GazeCode_directory>\data\demoSD\projects` for this demo.
+Select `<GazeCode_directory>\data\demoTobiiSD\projects` for this demo.
 If you want to code a stream that you have produced with the steps of the GlassesViewer walkthrough above, instead select the directory `<GlassesViewer_directory>\demo_data\projects`, so that the right copy of the demo recording, the one with your coding in it, is loaded.

 ![](screenshots/027.png)